 Cancer/Hospice exclusions are identified as follows:

 Cancer: PQA ICD Code Value Sets, Cancer Exclusions.
-The download link for “Project 2.6 PQA ICD Code Value Sets for Cancer Exclusions” is posted below where the PRIME DY13 Year End Reporting Manual is officially posted.
+The download link for “Project 2.6 PQA ICD Code Value Sets for Cancer Exclusions” is posted below where the PRIME DY14 Year End Reporting Manual is officially posted.
+For DMPH, the value set will be provided with the PRIME Reporting Manual.

 Individuals “Enrolled in Hospice” may be identified using various methods, which may include but are not limited to enrollment data, medical record or claims/encounter data (Hospice Value Set)